-Check that the warning lamp "AIRBAG OFF" in the dash panel does ⇒ page 41, fig. 26 not light up when the ignition is switched on ⇒ .
+- Check that the warning lamp "AIRBAG OFF" in the dash panel does $\Rightarrow$ page 40, fig. 26 not light up when the ignition is switched on $\Rightarrow \bigwedge$ .

-- The driver is responsible for the proper position of the key-operated switch. - You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases \Rightarrow page 43, "Child safety". - Never install a rear-facing child seat on the front passenger seat unless the front passenger airbag has been disabled.
-Risk of potentially fatal injuries to the child!
-However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - If, when the front passenger airbag is deactivated, the warning light AIRBAG OFF of the dash panel does not stay lit, it may be that the airbag system is faulty: - Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
-The front passenger airbag could be triggered despite the fact that there is a fault in the system.
-A child could sustain serious or fatal injuries. - $-\,$ It is not certain whether the front passenger airbag will deploy during an accident!
-Inform your passengers of this.
+- The driver is responsible for the proper position of the key-operated switch. - You should deactivate the front passenger airbag only if you have to use a rear-facing child seat in exceptional cases. $\Rightarrow$ page 42, "Child safety". - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
+This represents a risk of fatal injuries to the child!
+However, if it is necessary in exceptional circumstances to transport a child in a rear-facing child seat on the front passenger seat, you must always disable the front passenger airbag. - As soon as the child seat is no longer needed on the front passenger seat, enable the front passenger airbag again. - Only deactivate the passenger airbag when the ignition is off, otherwise a fault may occur in the airbag system, this will create a danger that in case of an accident, the airbag does not deploy properly or does not deploy at all. - When the passenger airbag is deactivated, if the warning lamp AIRBAG OFF is not continuously lit up when the front passenger airbag is disabled, there may be a fault in the airbag system: - Have the airbag system inspected immediately by a qualified workshop. - Do not use a child seat on the front passenger seat!
+The front passenger airbag could be triggered despite the fact that there is a fault in the system and, as a result, a child could sustain serious or fatal injuries.